 I already took the training.
 Can I get a new placard?

-Part of being an ally is staying connected with the LGBTQ+ community and challenging yourself to learn and grow.
+Part of practicing allyship is staying connected with the LGBTQ+ community and challenging yourself to learn and grow.
 We only give out our Safe Zone Ally placards to those who have completed both Phase One and Phase Two as a way to identify those committed to supporting the LGBTQ+ community at UNI.
-If you took the training prior to Spring 2017, we encourage you to take both Phase One and Two to get recertified.
-We encourage our Safe Zone Allies to consider retaking the training at least every other year to stay connected and informed.
+If you took the training prior to Fall 2019, we encourage you to take both Phase One and Two to get recertified.
+We encourage our Safe Zone Allies to retake the training at least every other year to stay connected and informed.